 - 1. Management shall decide when, if, and to what extent State facilities shall remain open or closed during emergencies, such as adverse weather conditions, acts of God, equipment breakdown, in operational bathroom facilities, extreme office temperatures, etc. - 2.
 Upon the effective date of this Agreement, the State shall publish a list of the management personnel in the Department of Public Safety and geographic area authorized to open or close State facilities during emergencies. - 3.
 In facilities that must remain operational despite emergency conditions, continued operations with a reduced work force may be authorized.
 In such instances, employees who are authorized to leave work early may do so without loss of pay or benefits.
-Employees who are required to remain at work shall receive compensatory time at straight time rates.

-- 4. An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order. - 5.
+Employees who are required to remain at work shall receive compensatory time at straight time rates. - 4.
+An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order. - 5.
 If management authorizes the complete closing of a State office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office. - 6.
-Employees required by management to work during complete emergency closings under paragraph 5 above, shall receive hourly pay at straight time rates for the hours so worked.
-This payment will be in addition to the employee's regular pay.
+Employees required by management to work in a closed facility during complete emergency closings under paragraph 5 above, shall receive hourly pay at straight time rates for the hours so worked.
+This payment will be in addition to the employee's regular pay. - 7.
+Employees required to work at a temporary location, upon closure of their regular work location, due to an emergency closing, shall be eligible for mileage reimbursement to/from such temporary location for miles actual and necessarily traveled in excess of their normal commute distance.
+This provision shall be applicable until such time that the employee is returned to their original work location or an alternate work location becomes a permanent assignment.